Meebo, The Browser-Based Instant Messaging Client

 To be honest I can't remember when I heard about Meebo for the first time and how I managed to find it but one thing that happened a few months after that first encounter made me take a closer look at it.
 Again I will give you the short version of a longer story especially because the full discussion I had back then contains a lot of dirty words.
 Why?
 Here we go...

 As you probably know companies like to keep their employees busy.
 As busy as possible or at least without the chance to do something else than work or improving their work-related skills.
 As far as I know there aren't many jobs requiring instant messaging knowledge so when it comes to banning websites and programs it's porn grabbing the first place closely followed by Yahoo Messenger.

-As you probably imagined already, we're talking about a company where the sysadmin wasn't exactly a guru, so he considered that disallowing users to install the YM client would solve the problem.
-Cute, but wrong - this is where Meebo enters the scene, and the rest of it is already a classic story. :P
+As you probably imagined already we're talking about a company where the sysadmin wasn't exactly a guru so he considered that disallowing users to install the YM client would solve the problem.
+Cute but wrong - this is where Meebo enters the scene and the rest of it is already a classic story. :P

 When I heard this story from a friend working in the company described above (I am sure plenty of big companies can match the description) I decided to take a closer look at Meebo and so I ended up using it pretty often especially when I wasn't sitting in front of my home computer.

 While it started as a Web-based instant messaging client for the YM network (at least that's what I remember to see the first time I checked in way back in late 2005) Meebo is now a fully-featured Ajax-based tool delivering support for YM as I was just saying .NET Messenger Service AIM ICQ MySpaceIM Facebook Chat Google Talk and Jabber but it doesn't stop here - even a version designed for the iPhone arrived and native apps for both the Android mobiles and iPhones are also available!